JouleYuan/DistributedMiniSQL/README.md

 # Distributed MiniSQL

 This is a simple distributed relational database implementation for ZJU course.
 It stores table data in multiple Region Servers, and replicates data when some Region Server crashes, which makes it a system with high availability.
-What's more, hash load balance and client cache is also applied to make it faster.
+What's more, hash load balance and client cache are also applied to make it faster.
 Its architecture is shown in the following graph.

 ![architecture](image/architecture.jpeg)